aws-samples/serverless-samples/owasp-api-security-controls-demo/order/README.md

 > Note: Using scan on large tables is not performant.
 We have used scan for ease of demonstration.
 Refer to the [blog on effective data storage for DynamoDB](https://aws.amazon.com/blogs/database/effective-data-sorting-with-amazon-dynamodb/) for best practices.

-**Using role based access control for DynamoDB records mitigates for API5:2023 - Broken Function Level Authorization.**
+**Using role based access control (RBAC) for DynamoDB records mitigates for API5:2023 - Broken Function Level Authorization.**

 ## Testing controls